SCUT-DLVCLab/LongHisDoc/README.md

 ## 🔎 Evaluation

 * Our evaluation pipeline consists of three stages: *response generation*, *answer extraction*, and *score calculation*.
-The corresponding code for each stage can be found in their respective directories🚀.
+The corresponding code for each stage can be found in their respective directories.

 ## 📜 License
 The data should be used and distributed under [ (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.zh-hans) for non-commercial research purposes.